MarcoBetti1/Entity-Resolution/README.md

 | R5     | Jonathan P. Smyth  | jon.smyth@gmail.com      | 415‑555‑0123  |
 | R6     | John Smith         | jsmith@yahoo.com         | 628‑555‑0123  |

-Why this is a candidate, not a link:
-- Names are similar (Smyth ↔ Smith; Jonathan ↔ John), but not exact.
-- Both phone and email differ; strong identifiers disagree.
-- Score likely below the link threshold; route to manual review or keep as a watchlist candidate.

 ```mermaid
 graph LR
   R5["R5: Jonathan P. Smyth"]